Whether you're looking for a portable speaker or a soundbar to improve your TV sound, these are the best Sonos speakers.

 Sonos is one of the biggest names in music-streaming hardware, with its range of speakers pairing excellent sound quality with refined aesthetics.
 There's support for almost every popular music streaming service, including Spotify and Apple Music.
 Many of the Sonos speakers on the market also offer built-in voice assistance via Google Assistant, Amazon Alexa or Sonos Voice Control, though some don't.
 We're going to take a look at some of the best Sonos speakers out there to help you choose the best one.

 Yet as the number of Sonos products keeps growing, it's also become trickier to decide which speaker system device or devices in the Sonos ecosystem to buy.
-With that in mind, we've put together a quick guide to Sonos to help you figure out which products are right for you and which offer the best performance for your money.
+With that in mind, we've put together a quick guide to Sonos and which products offer the best performance for your money.
 We'll keep this list updated as the company releases new products.

 The Ikea Symfonisk line is a result of a collaboration between the Scandinavian furniture giant and Sonos.
-It's fully compatible with other Sonos products, and the Bookshelf, Table Lamp and new Picture Frame can also be used for stereo sound or as a relatively inexpensive pair of rear surrounds ($200 for two Bookshelves versus $400 for two One SLs).
+It's fully compatible with other Sonos products, and the Bookshelf, Table Lamp and Picture Frame can also be used for stereo sound, or as a relatively inexpensive pair of rear surrounds ($280 for two Bookshelves versus $378 for two One SLs).
 If you want a Sonos speaker for the price of a Bluetooth speaker, this is the model to get.